Soul & Steady

 No longer working evenings and weekends, I had the liberty of creating the work that I wanted.
 I ended up taking my time because we were adjusting to our new life.
 We enjoyed spending a lot of time together as a family before school started.
 Then, I thought I would take a few months to help them adjust to school while I start getting to know the community.
 Then, I set to work.

 Soon after returning from a work trip where I led play therapy workshops in Jamaica, I started preparing more workshops.
 I also started to write.
-My return-to-work plans were soon thwarted.
+My return-to-work plans were thwarted.
 We received an email at the end of a school week that our district was switching to an online platform.
 COVID-19 was spreading.
 I had already prepared for a potential shelter-in-place order.
 I was ready for the impact of COVID-19.
 I dropped everything so I could be there for the children.

 I also had a hunch that my husband would deploy to New York City with the Air Force Reserves to help fight COVID-19.
 “We both need to be ready for you to leave in two weeks,” I said to him.
 He got the call exactly two weeks later.
-Less than 12 hours after the call, I drove him to the base and said good-bye.
+Less than 12 hours after the call, I drove him to the base and said goodbye.

 Once again, I found myself parenting on my own.
 I had been through deployments before.
 One was for seven months while I worked full time, including evenings and weekends, and the children were out of school for the summer.
 This one was harder.
-It was more challenging because I didn’t know when he would be home, I had no social support system, no family nearby, no neighbor friends to surprise me with dinner, no place to go to get to a moment alone, and my children were struggling.
+It was more challenging because I didn’t know when he would be coming home, I had no social support system, no family nearby, no neighbor friends to surprise me with dinner, no place to go to get to a moment alone, and my children were struggling.
 My teen was developmentally stifled.
 He had gone from leaving for school at 6:30 AM and returning home at 5:30 PM to being home with us all day long.
 They all were missing friends at school, music lessons, and martial arts and boxing classes.

 After my husband returned from deployment, we finally found a house we liked (love, actually).
 We bought it and moved in.
-Due to the nature of his work and promotions (since COVID-19 while I pulled back at work to care for family and home, he has received two promotions and at least one award … that’s a blog post for another time), he started working more.
+Due to the nature of his work and promotions (since COVID-19 while I pulled back at work to care for family and home, he has received three promotions and at least one award … that’s a blog post for another time), he started working more.
 I set up the home and got it ready for another year of online school.

 This year has been challenging.
 When the children switched to virtual school last year, they at least had relationships with their teachers.
 Not this year.
 It’s been harder in many ways, especially for my 7-year-old, who has yet to sit through a full day of online instruction.